ellisonbg/py4science/book/whirlwind_tour.rst

 one of the essential data structures in python: the dictionary.

 A common task in text processing is to produce a count of word frequencies.
-While numpy has a builtin histogram function for doing numerical histograms, it won't work out of the box for couting discrete items, since it is a binning histogram for a range of real values.
+While numpy has a built in histogram function for doing numerical histograms, it won't work out of the box for counting discrete items, since it is a binning histogram for a range of real values.

-But the Python language provides very powerful string manipulation capabilities, as well as a very flexible and efficiently implemented builtin data type, the *dictionary*, that makes this task a very simple one.
+But the Python language provides very powerful string manipulation capabilities, as well as a very flexible and efficiently implemented built in data type, the *dictionary*, that makes this task a very simple one.
 Below, count the frequencies of all the words contained in a compressed text file of *Alice's Adventures in Wonderland* by Lewis Carroll, downloaded from `Project Gutenberg <http://www.gutenberg.org/wiki/Main_Page>`_.

-Consider "words" simply the result of splitting the input text into a list, using any form of whitespace as a separator.
-This is obviously a very naïve definition of word, but it shall suffice for the purposes of this exercise.
+Consider "words" simply the result of splitting the input text into a list, using any form of white-space as a separator.
+This is obviously a very naive definition of word, but it shall suffice for the purposes of this exercise.
 Python strings have a ``.split()`` method that allows for very flexible splitting.
 You can easily get more details on it in IPython: